FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 [guide-level-explanation]: #guide-level-explanation

-The compiler will follow a "rolling release" scheme, which means that periodically (to be specified) a new version will be released.
+The compiler will follow a "rolling release" scheme, which means that periodically (to be specified) a new version will be released following "semver versioning".

 This means that as soon as the compiler reaches version "1.0.0", the next **version** will be "1.1.0"; and after that and if needed, the next **patch** would be "1.1.1".